Crowd Counting with Decomposed Uncertainty: Experiments

 \textbf{ShanghaiTech}.
 The ShanghaiTech dataset \cite{zhang2016single} contains 1198 annotated images with a total of 330,165 persons.
 This dataset consists of two parts: Part A which contains 482 images and Part B which contains 716 images.
 Part A is randomly collected from the Internet and contains mostly highly congested scenes.
 Part B contains images captured from street views with relatively sparse crowd scenes.
-We use the training and testing splits provided by the authors: 300 images for training and 182 images for testing in Part A; 400 images for training and 316 images for testing in Part B. Table \ref{Shanghai_table} presents the evaluation results of our method compared to other previous works.
+We use the training and testing splits provided by the authors: 300 images for training and 182 images for testing in Part A; 400 images for training and 316 images for testing in Part B.

 \textbf{UCF-CC 50}.
 The UCF-CC 50 dataset \cite{zhang2015cross} is a small dataset which contains only 50 annotated crowd images.
 However, the challenging aspect of this dataset is that there is a large variation in crowd counts which range from 94 to 4543.
 Along with this variation, the limited number of images makes it a challenging dataset for the crowd counting tasks.
-Since training and test data split is not provided, as done in the previous literature \cite{li2018csrnet, zhang2015cross}, We use 5-fold cross-validation to evaluate the performance of the proposed method.
-The results are shown in Table \ref{UCF_table}.
+Since training and test data split is not provided, as done in the previous literature \cite{li2018csrnet,zhang2015cross}, We use 5-fold cross-validation to evaluate the performance of the proposed method.

-\textbf{UCSD}.
-The UCSD dataset \cite{chan2008privacy} consists of 2000 frames captured by surveillance cameras.
-The images contain low density crowds ranging from 11 to 46 persons per image.
-The region of interest (ROI) is provided with the data to eliminate irrelevant objects in the images.
-We process the annotations with ROI.
-The low resolution of the images (238$\times$158) makes it challenging to generate density maps especially with the use of pooling operations.
-So we perform up-sampling of the images following \cite{li2018csrnet}.
-MAE and RMSE are evaluated only in the specified ROI during testing.
-We use frames 601 through 1400 as training set and the rest of the frames as testing set following \cite{chan2008privacy}.
-The evaluation results are shown in Table \ref{UCSD_table}.